cosmic-api/cosmic.py/docs/source/models.rst

 Model System
 ============

 APIO ships with a simple JSON-based schema and model system.
+A JSON schema is a way of describing JSON data for validation and generating documentation.
+A model is a Python class attached to a schema that may contain extra validation functionality.
+Once a model is created, any JSON schema can reference it by its name.

 JSON schema
 -----------